Keith-S-Thompson/get-versions/README.md

 which versions to fetch, how to name the resulting files, and so forth.

 It does not currently support other version control systems.
-I'll consider adding support for other systems in the future.
+I'll consider adding support for other systems in the future, particularly Mercurial/hg.

 By default, `get-versions` uses a comma to separate the file name from the version number.
 For example, if you're in a CVS directory tree,